fredtw/aws/Clusters_with_PrivateIP_and_ELB.md

 ## Create Clusters in private subnets with ELB
 One of the best practices of building highly available, robust and fail-tolerant systems is to build redundancy.
-Elastic Load Balancing (ELB) automatically distributes incoming application traffic across multiple targets,

-    Create 2 instances with Apache httpd and hello world HTML, register them with ELB - only private IP Create an app ELB with external (public) IP
+Elastic Load Balancing (ELB) automatically distributes incoming application traffic across multiple targets.
+This note show how to set up a configuration with an ELB by creating 2 instances with Apache httpd servives within only private IP andregister them with ELB -
-    Test that you can see the page by going to the ELB’s public DNS (not IP!)
-    Stop one of the instances and see if you can still see the webpage
+The main steps consist of :
+- Create VPC and Subnets
+- Create Internet Gateway, configure security groups
+- Launch instances bounded with Public and Private IP
+- Create ELB
+- Test The configuration

 ## Step1 : Create a VPC
 If no exists, create a VPC and specify the IPv4 CIDR block (e.g 10.0.0.0/16)